 Mongolia has such a rich and complex history.
 It is hard to go anywhere without a reference to Genghis Khan.
 Everything is named after him, from the airport to town squares to vodka.
 Not mention the statues dotted everywhere.
 He did once rule over the largest empire in the world, after all.

 We visited the Karakorum Museum which covered the history of Mongolia, had lots of artefacts on display from across the ages.
 But the most interesting part was the small scale model of the town, from the 1250’s.

 While we are on the topic of Genghis Khan make sure visit the enormous statue, just outside Ulaanbaator.
 It has to be seen to be believed!

 One of the best things about visiting Mongolia was the total lack of connectivity.
 There was no wifi, anywhere, and often no signal.
 I didn’t buy a local sim either, so even when we were somewhere with 3g, I couldn’t access it.

 It was heaven.
 It was so refreshing not reaching for my phone all the time, constantly checking social media or updating someone.
 I felt so truly relaxed, like I haven’t done in a while.

 I think this pretty much sums up Mongolia.
 A place to unwind, reconnect with yourself and really marvel at just how beautiful this world can be with no other distractions.

 Enjoyed this post on 12 reasons to visit Mongolia?
-Have a look at my other posts on the country:
+Have a look at my other posts on visiting Mongolia:

-I visited Mongolia as part of a G Adventures tour.
+I was visiting Mongolia as part of a G Adventures tour.
 If you are interested in this tour, take a look at it by clicking here!